Varchita-Beena/SSLHavenCorner/Deep Clustering.md

 In the context of discriminative models, such as those used in clustering or classification tasks, the algorithm's aim is to learn decision boundaries or groups that separate different classes or clusters.
 However, in some cases, the algorithm might arrive at a trivial solution where it decides to assign all input data points to a single cluster.
 This phenomenon is not specific to a particular model type; it can occur in both linear models and convolutional neural networks (convnets).

 ###### Optimal Decision Boundary:
-Imagine you're working with a clustering algorithm, and its primary goal is to separate data points into different clusters based on certain criteria.
+Imagine we're working with a clustering algorithm, and its primary goal is to separate data points into different clusters based on certain criteria.
 Now, let's consider a scenario where the algorithm faces a choice: it can either create complex decision boundaries to separate points into multiple clusters, or it can decide to group all the points into a single cluster.

 The counterintuitive part here is that from a mathematical optimization perspective, the second option—putting everything into one cluster—can sometimes be an "optimal" choice.
 This might seem strange because it doesn't look like a meaningful clustering, but mathematically, it serves the algorithm's primary goal, which is to separate points as effectively as possible based on its given criteria.